 Patients too should have report access to make it easy to verify responses.
 Moreover, the report content should be personalized with disease and educational materials (e.g., videos, podcasts, etc.) based on their symptom response data.

 As an example, the table below displays the responses to multiple items on the DISCOVER survey, by both the patient and observer of seizures.
 The combination of color and icons makes it easy to determine problem areas.
+In this case, green indicates NO problems, yellow means there are SOMETIMES problems, and light red indicators ALWAYS problems.

 In summary, addressing the practical limitations associated with using disease surveys will help encourage their adoption across clinical settings resulting in more patients and healthcare providers benefiting from their use.